Mohanjee/NewsApp/README.md

-a REST APIs project that displays the day to day news according to user requirements using newsApi
+a REST APIs project that displays the day to day news according to user requirements